janbroe/digibooky-team-C8H10N4O2/.assignment/README.md

 This is an optional application, make sure Digibooky is working properly before starting with DigibookyFin.

 ### Story 1:
-As an accountant I want to generate an invoice for a certain member so that I can add this invoice as an attachment to an email.
+As an accountant I want to generate an invoice for a certain user so that I can add this invoice as an attachment to an email.
-- The unique user identification number should be provided to identify the member
+- The unique user identification number should be provided to identify the user
-- The invoice should contain the complete information about the member (full name + address) and all its unpaid fines.
+- The invoice should contain the complete information about the user (full name + address) and all its unpaid fines.
-    - This member and fine information should be requested (Digibooky contains this information)
+    - This user and fine information should be requested (Digibooky contains this information)
-    - DigibookyFin should not store any member or fine information (besides their unique identification numbers)
+    - DigibookyFin should not store any user or fine information (besides their unique identification numbers)
-- The first invoice of a member always contains the subscription fee of €15.
+- The first invoice of a user always contains the subscription fee of €15.

 ### Story 2:
-As an accountant I want to get an overview of the invoices generated for a member.
+As an accountant I want to get an overview of the invoices generated for a user.
-- The overview should show the unique invoice number, the full name of the member and the total amount of the invoice for each invoice.
+- The overview should show the unique invoice number, the full name of the user and the total amount of the invoice for each invoice.

 ### Story 3:
 As an accountant I want to mark an invoice as paid, so I can keep track of which invoices are paid.